Bumblebee202111/doubean-public/README.md

       * Mechanism: Actively query group topics (without tab_id parameter, to increase efficiency) by each group
     * “每次动态更新请求的帖子总数限制” -> ?
     * Create reusable class for all topic notification settings
-  * More subscribe/favorite/save
-    * Save comments
-    * Subscribe topics
-    * Sync custom lists by maintaining a fake private note which holds the data
-    * Custom feeds like Reddit
   * Groups: Group/tab/topic shortcuts
   * Topic content WebView problems
     * Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355